deco3500-2017/team-apollo/README.md

 ### 4.1 Slack

 Slack will be the groups core method of communication and will be where the majority of outside-meeting communication will occur.
+Slack will be used for more informal communication such as meeting arrangement and short correspondence, including small questions, reminders, and updates.

 ### 4.2 Email

 Email will be used for all external-group and official course related communications.
 The _team leader_ will be responsible for this communication where possible, however other group members do have the ability to email outside of the group for project related reasons.

-### 4.3 Google Drive (File storage & share Method)
+### 4.3 Google Drive (File storage & sharing Method)

 The team will use Google Drive to collaboratively work on tasks where it is seen as appropriate.
 They may also use Google Drive's commenting feature as a method to discuss specific points within documents that are being written.
-Google drive will be the group main method for store and share files, there will be several folders for Organise and distinguish different files, include user testing folder, prototype folder, research folder, code folder, back-up folder etc.
+Google drive will be the group main method for storing and sharing files.
+Google Drive will primarily be used to create documents collaboratively, or to share media between each other.
+The team's Google Drive folder should not be used to store code and prototypes, because the Git Repository will serve this purpose better.

 #### 4.3.1 Naming convention